 2013 has come and gone and it has been a super exciting year!
 One of the things I am most proud of as a Kaplan MCAT Team Member is our Kaplan’s The Pulse Series.
 We wanted to ReKAP 2013 with Top 10 of the Kaplan Pulse 2013.
 With so many engaging topics and positive student feedback we are looking to an even more in depth and successful 2014!
 If you are looking for more be sure to check out our Kaplan MCAT Youtube Channel!

-On behalf of Team MCAT and Kaplan Pulse 2013, I wanted to say thank you for …Read more
+On behalf of Team MCAT and Kaplan Pulse 2013, I wanted to …Read more

 On October’s edition of Kaplan’s The Pulse, experts join us to discuss the 2013 Kaplan Medical School Admissions Officer Survey.
 These are questions you need to know about!